Gin and jazz were once scapegoats for immorality.

 Jazz was just the right music for that.
 The swinging tunes, the freewheeling improvisation, the sheer bombast of its drums—it was liberation in aural form.
 And, as was the case with gin, it naturally became a scapegoat for immorality.
 Pairing gin with jazz was a spit in the eye of irrational conservatism, whether or not you were aware of it.

-Most people say you shouldn’t drink different kinds of liquor, to avoid a bad hangover—that advice went out the window at a bar in Makati.
-I had my first taste of absinthe.
+Most people say you shouldn’t drink different kinds of liquor, to avoid a bad hangover—that advice went out the window once, at a bar in Makati.
+I had my first taste of absinthe then.
 A jazz duo was playing underneath a neon glow, playing a mean duet between a saxophone and bass.
 The light chatter of the crowd was its own percussion; a background rainstick that added a sense of slickness to the music.
 The bartender looked like he knew every single customer’s name.

 And the gin?
 Ice-cold and English, with a spritz of soda water.
 Best enjoyed underground and with a sense of history.